f20/power-models/README.md

     perl run/other/mkedcm2.pl -xlsx -small

 You will probably need to install a few modules from CPAN first.
 Hopefully the error messages about missing dependencies are explicit enough.
+I have not tried to run this on Microsoft Windows, but it should work.

 The code is licensed under open source licences.
 Code that I wrote is licensed under the two-clause BSD licence.
 A Perl Artistic Licence or GNU